semaphoreci/docs/docs/reference/sem-command-line-tool.md

 ### Rebuilding a pipeline

-You can rebuild an existing pipeline with the help of the `sem rebuild pipeline` command, that has the following format:
+You can rebuild an existing pipeline with the help of the `sem rebuild pipeline` command, in the following format:

 ``` bash
 sem rebuild pipeline [Pipeline ID]